+Digestive health

-Digestive health For many people with CF, blockages in the pancreas restrict the secretion of digestive enzymes leading to a lifetime need for replacement enzymes (Creon) to enable digestion and the absorption of nutrients.
+For many people with CF, blockages in the pancreas block the secretion of digestive enzymes leading to a lifetime need for replacement enzymes to help them absorb nutrients.
 Digestive problems can cause a range of symptoms including loose stools, an urgent need to go to the toilet and stomach aches.
-Some students have told us that they felt uncomfortable with this topic being discussed in class, particularly if their friends and classmates were aware that they had cystic fibrosis.
-Talking to your student or his/her parents about this, could help minimise embarrassment.
-Treatment update Developments in research and treatments move quickly.
-Precision medicines are a promising new type of treatment that tackle the underlying cause of CF, the genetic defect - rather than just the symptoms.
-The first precision medicine for CF, Kalydeco®, targets a mutation that only 4% of people in the UK have.
-People taking this drug have shown significantly increased lung function, slower progression of lung disease and fewer than half as many hospital admissions as those not taking it.
+Some young people have told us that they felt uncomfortable with this topic being discussed in class, particularly if their friends and classmates were aware that they had CF. Talking to your student or their parents about this, could help minimise embarrassment.

+Treatment update

+Developments in research and treatments move quickly.
+Over the last couple of years, precision medicines, such as Kaftrio®, Symkevi® and Kayldeco® have become widely available.
+They tackle the underlying cause of CF, the genetic defect - rather than just the symptoms.
+Many people taking these medications have said their lung function and general symptoms have massively improved.
+However, some of the CF population cannot take these medications, and we won't stop until everyone with CF can access life-changing treatments.

-There is a range of other precision therapies, targeting different mutations, in the pipeline, and there is good reason to feel optimistic about future treatments for cystic fibrosis.
-You can find out more about research and treatment at cysticfibrosis.org.uk/research We have a range of publications available online at cysticfibrosis.org.uk/publications
+There is a range of other precision therapies, targeting different mutations, in the pipeline, and gene therapies that could help everyone with CF are currently being trialled.
+There is good reason to feel optimistic about future treatments for CF. You can find out more about research and treatment at cysticfibrosis.org.uk/information-resources